paulplant/xdrip4ios_docs/docs/install/testflight.md

 - Install from Testflight
 - Build and install from source code.

 The first option is easy for everybody.

-The second option is more difficult, but it allows you to modify the code and install custom versions as required.
+The second option is more complex and needs a Mac and some knowledge/experience, but it allows you to modify the code and install custom versions as required.

+Anybody who is using xDrip4iOS for looping should always build from source.
 </br>

 ## 1. Install Testflight